k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 ## Powerful Editing

-Offering a professional code editor, Web Studio provides a wide variety of capabilities, among them:
+Offering a professional code editor, Web Studio provides a wide variety of capabilities, among them are:

 - As-you-type reporting of parsing and compilation errors.
-- Syntax highlighting and bracket matching
+- Syntax highlighting and bracket matching.
 - Smart Code Completion, Code Snippet support and correction suggestions.
-- Code navigation, like Go to Definition and Find All References
+- Code navigation, like Go to Definition and Find All References.
-- Code Refactoring
+- Code Refactoring.

-### Parsing and Compilation Errors Indicators
+### Parsing and Compilation Error Indicators

-The as-you-type reporting is shown inline the editor with red line under the error and also in the right mini-map code outline.
+The as-you-type reporting is shown inline the editor with a red line under the error and also in the right mini-map code outline.

-Along with that, there are other indications on errors and warnings in a file:
+Along with that, there are other indications of errors and warnings in a file:

 * On the project tree - where whole files hierarchy is red colored.
 * At the Warning and Error panels